Hi Nanea! Thanks so much for joining us! To get started, can you give us an overview of your background?

 What has it been like to work in the gaming industry and how it has changed over the years?

 I stayed at Electronic Arts for five years after they acquired JAMDAT Mobile, and I was in charge of the online central services, which was a big initiative.
 Our team delivered a lot of the infrastructure for the digital transition for the company, driving the change from a packaged goods company to having online services — whether it was multiplayer, in-game transactions, being able to take digital items from one game to another, the global identity, and what ultimately became the foundation for their Origin service.
 I loved working at Electronic Arts; it was a really great journey and was something I felt passionate about.
 They had some of the best games in the world, and it was there that I felt this real love for the game industry emerge from me.

-I remember when my late husband, Vic, and Zack Norman, who was the co-founder of TRIPP with me, and my cousin Keanu Reeves, the actor, all went down with me to try a very early version of the Oculus.
+I remember when my late husband, Vic, Zack Norman, who was the co-founder of TRIPP, and my cousin Keanu Reeves, the actor, all went down with me to try a very early version of the Oculus.
 It was the Crescent Bay demo, and I was blown away.
-It made me realize that the immersion of VR is the inherent property.
-That is where to really lean into from an innovation standpoint.
+It made me realize that the immersion of VR is an inherent property.
+That is where to really lean from an innovation standpoint.
 It’s less about trying to take 2D experiences and make them happen in 3D.
-It’s, “how can we use that property of immersion in ways that you can’t do with other mediums?”
+It’s, “How can we use that property of immersion in ways that you can’t do with other mediums?”